nfsi-canada/OBStools/docs/atacr.rst

 and methods for the analysis of two- to four-component day-long time-series (3-component seismograms and pressure data).
 Objects created with this class are required in any subsequent analysis.
-The available methods calculate the power-spectral density (psd) function of sub-windows and identifies windows with anomalous psd properties.
-These windows are flagged as 'bad' and are excluded from the final averages of all possible Fourier power spectra and cross spectra across all available components.
+The available methods calculate the power-spectral density (PSD) functions of sub-windows (default is 2-hour windows) and identifies windows with anomalous PSD properties.
+These windows are flagged and are excluded from the final averages of all possible PSD and cross-spectral density functions between all available components.

-The class :class:`~obstools.atacr.classes.StaNoise` contains attributes and methods for the aggregation of day-long time series into station average.
-An object created with this class requires that objects created with `DayNoise` are available in memory.
-Methods available for this calss are similar to those defined in the `DayNoise` class, but are applied to daily spectral averages, as opposed to sub-daily averages.
-The result is a spectral average that represents all available data for the specific stations.
+The class :class:`~obstools.atacr.classes.StaNoise` contains attributes and methods for the aggregation of averaged daily spectra into a station average.
+An object created with this class requires that at least two `DayNoise` objects are available in memory.
+Methods available for this class are similar to those defined in the `DayNoise` class, but are applied to daily spectral averages, as opposed to sub-daily averages.
+The result is a spectral average that represents all available data for the specific station.

 The class :class:`~obstools.atacr.classes.TFNoise` contains attributes and methods for the calculation of transfer functions from noise traces used to correct the vertical component.
-A `TFNoise` object works with either one (or both) `DayNoise` and `StaNoise` objects to calculate all possible transfer functions across all available components.
+A `TFNoise` object works with either one of `DayNoise` and `StaNoise` objects to calculate all possible transfer functions across all available components.
 These transfer functions are saved as attributes of the object in a Dictionary.